mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

 The `select` statement attempts to receive data from one of a number of channels.
-It is frequent used inside a `for` loop so multiple values from each channel can be read.
+It is frequently used inside a `for` loop so multiple values from each channel can be received.

-If multiple channels are ready, one is chosen randomly and read.
+If multiple channels are ready, one is chosen randomly and a value is received from it.

 If none of the channels are ready, there are two possibilities.
+If no `default` block is present, the `select` blocks until one of the channels is ready.
 If a `default` block is present, that code will run.
-If no `default` block is present, the `select` blocks until one of the channels is ready.
+TODO: Then does it block until a channel os ready?

 When using `break` in a `select` `case` that is inside a `for` loop, to jump out of the loop add a label before the loop and `break` to it.
-Alternatively use `return` to exit the containing function.
+Alternatively, use `return` to exit the containing function.

-For example,
+The following code demonstrates two uses of the `select` statement.
+One works with channels that are sent a finite number of values.
+The other works with channels that are sent infinite numbers of values.

 ```go
 package main